 Welcome to Book Club in a Bag!

-This program is designed to help patrons more successfully execute their book clubs.¬† We provide book club kits.¬† Each kit includes ten copies of a book, discussion questions, suggestions for further reading, and a sign-out sheet to facilitate lending.
+This program is designed to help patrons more successfully execute their book clubs.
+We provide book club kits.
+Each kit includes ten copies of a book, discussion questions and suggestions for further reading.

 How It Works:

-- Visit the library to check out the kit (kits circulate for four weeks)
+- Visit the library to check out a kit, or reserve one online from the 4CLS Catalog

 - Distribute books to your club